 Art Club has been a blast this year!
 Both groups of students have been making some pretty awesome projects.
-5th and 6th grade have been working on milk carton birdhouses and a string art project.
-7th and 8th grade have also been working on a string art project … the hammering is loud but the students concentration is wonderful!!
+5th and 6th grade finished the year making Mandalas and 7th and 8th grade participated in Bob Ross painting classes.

 Artist of the Month